top of page

 Tim Palmer, Cinematographer & BSC Governor, Department of Film and Television, Boston University

-The film also earned Carter the title of Best Pennsylvania Student Filmmaker at the Jim Thorpe Independent Film Festival—an especially notable honor as he was a high school senior competing against college filmmakers.
-Other festival highlights include selections at the Coronado Island Film Festival, Sidewalk Film Festival, two consecutive years at the All-American High School Film Festival, and a Best High School Short nomination at the Catalina Film Festival.
+Beyond this project, Carter’s earlier short films have been selected at festivals including the Coronado Island Film Festival, the Sidewalk Film Festival, two consecutive years at the All-American High School Film Festival, and earned a Best High School Short nomination at the Catalina Film Festival.

 IMG_2336.png